bevinjp/askcetians/README.md

 # Askcetians-

-Contains all the build files for the project AskCeTIANS Beta built with IONIC 4  , AngularJS and Firebase
+Contains all the build files for the project AskCeTIANS Beta Android built with IONIC 4  , AngularJS and Firebase